Integrated Accessibility Standards Policy

 7.2.3 – Accessible Formats

-Where an employee with a disability requests it, the Township will consult with the employee to provide or arrange for the provision of accessible formats and communication supports for:
+Where an employee with a disability requests it, the Municipality will consult with the employee to provide or arrange for the provision of accessible formats and communication supports for:

 - Information that is needed in order to perform employee’s job